Preparing for the Holistic Review Process

 Write about your support network and the ways you seek help and encouragement.
 This includes services (tutoring, counseling, mentoring, etc.) and people (friends, family, teachers, etc.) who will help you grow as a student and member of the community.
 Include resources you've used in the past and student assistance services you plan to use at NIU.

-Is there anything that we did not ask that you want to share with us that might be helpful as we review your application?
-This may include information about transferring schools, gap years, early graduation, personal struggles, or other challenges not addressed previously.
+Is there anything we did not ask that you want to share with us?
+Let us know if you transferred schools, took a gap year(s), graduated early or experienced other challenges not addressed previously.

 This question is your opportunity to share information not addressed in other areas of the application process.
 The information you provide will help us understand your experiences as a person and student.
 You can write about topics such as gaps in your academic schedule, early graduation from high school, pursuing your GED, reasons for being out of school for long periods of time or any extenuating circumstances.